China flexes its muscles as Trump presses 'America First' agenda

 And all this comes at a time when Beijing is flexing its muscles regionally: building aircraft carriers, asserting its dominance over most of the disputed South China Sea and building military bases and sending troops abroad.

-Experts suggest that Trump's combative stance toward Beijing could have a significant impact on relations between the two countries.
+Experts suggest that Trump's combative stance toward Beijing could have a significant impact on relations between the two countries, which together have the world's biggest economies and largest militaries.

 "If President Trump looks as if he is bullying or being unfair to President Xi, China will have to react in strong ways," Paul Haenle, executive director of the Carnegie Center at Tsinghua University, told NBC News.